ebezzam/snips-skill-mental-calculation/README.md

 into your board frequently and copying files back and forth.

 The assistant for this workshop can be downloaded [here](https://drive.google.com/open?id=1QAw0ORDti716hzjnm_hTqcuNUDVxVW_s).
+The steps for creating this assistant can be found on [these slides](https://drive.google.com/open?id=12ocdhbtRjezviWVz_5yW6eiNuWgcr7GI7AYnykSi290).
 Whether or not you have SAM, you can find instructions for deploying the assistant on the Snips [official documentation](https://snips.gitbook.io/documentation/console/deploy-your-assistant).
-The steps for creating this assistant can be found on [these slides](https://drive.google.com/open?id=12ocdhbtRjezviWVz_5yW6eiNuWgcr7GI7AYnykSi290).
+For completeness, we provide the steps for installing the assistant _if you do not have SAM_:

+1. Go to where the ZIP file was downloaded and copy it to the Raspberry Pi:
+    ```bash
+    $ scp assistant_proj_o8AM7O4ormk.zip pi@<pi-name>.local:~
+    ```
+2. SSH into your board:
+    ```bash
+    $ ssh pi@<pi-name>.local
+    ```
+    From now on, the specified commands are to be ran on the Raspberry Pi, unless we specify otherwise.
+3. Delete the previous assistant if there is one.
+    ```bash
+    $ sudo rm -rf /usr/share/snips/assistant/
+    ```
+4. Unzip the new Assistant in the following folder:
+    ```bash
+    $ sudo unzip assistant_proj_o8AM7O4ormk.zip -d /usr/share/snips/
+    ```
+5. The Assistant is now installed.
+Relaunch the various Snips components with the following command:
+    ```bash
+    $ sudo systemctl restart 'snips-*'
+    ```

 Finally, we need to add the action code for our Assistant, in particular for the our Mental Calculation App.
 [Here](https://snips.gitbook.io/documentation/console/deploying-your-skills) you can find steps for deploying